Remote Work Glossary

 - Hours worked by department

-- Average pay rates by function
+- Average pay rates by role

 When payroll data is organized and monitored well, it can improve compliance, drive stronger global business decisions, and lead to better recruitment and retention.